INM-6/nnmt/README.md

     test_meafield_calcs.py
 ```

-`conftest.py` is a special `pytest` file that allows defining custom fixtures
+`conftest.py` is a special `pytest` file, in which custom fixtures
-and special `pytest` functions, especially the `pytest_generate_tests`
-function, which allows complex parametrizations of tests.
+and special `pytest` functions are defined.
+We, in particular, make use of the `pytest_generate_tests` function, which considerably simplifies complex parametrizations of tests.

 `fixtures/` contains all the data that is used for tests comparing real and
 expected output of functions, as well as the file that creates the data